willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 See the [Microsoft Graph API v1.0 reference](/graph/api/resources/shift?view=graph-rest-1.0) for Shifts APIs, which are listed under **Shift management**.

 > [!NOTE]
-> The `MS-APP-ACT-AS` header is required in requests and must contain the ID (GUID) of the user your app is acting on behalf of.
+> The `MS-APP-ACTS-AS` header is required in requests and must contain the ID (GUID) of the user your app is acting on behalf of.
 We recommend you use the user ID of a team owner when updating the schedule.

 The following diagram shows the flow of data.